Strawberry 100%: Video game

 A PlayStation 2 video game was later released, titled Strawberry 100%: Strawberry Diary (いちご100%ストロベリーダイアリー, Ichigo 100%: Sutoroberi Daiari).
-The game was published and developed by Takara Tomy, and released on February 10, 2005, in Japan.
+The game was developed by Alpha Unit and published by Tomy, and released on February 10, 2005, in Japan.
 The game was re-released under the Tomy Best Collection on March 30, 2006.

 Reception

 Initially critics expressed concern that Strawberry 100% would be a traditional harem comedy.
 Carlo Santos of Anime News Network (ANN) complained that Volume 1 quickly descended into "typical boy's romance fodder."
 Response to the characters was more enthusiastic.
-Robert Harris of Mania.com praised Volume 1 for developing "several effective, organic characters and relationships, along with a believable story and setting."
+Robert Harris of Mania.com praised Volume 1 for developing "several effective, organic characters and relationships, along with a believable story and setting".
 Praise for the characters continued with the release of subsequent volumes, and worries that Strawberry 100% would be a traditional harem comedy abated.
 In his review of Volume 6, A.E.
 Sparrow of IGN Comics remarked "Strawberry 100% is a harem manga of the highest caliber, and it has all the trappings of a good harem manga: Plenty of fan service, excellent artwork, and in those rarest of cases, a compelling storyline."
 Comic Book Bin's Leroy Douresseaux, discussing Volume 8, enjoyed the excellent characters, and commented: "Strawberry 100% is a high school comedy/drama for everyone who loves the drama of high school love."

 Most critics have praised the artwork.
 Harris noted: "The visual style remains firmly rooted in reality."
-While crediting Strawberry 100% with "some of the finest artwork available," Sparrow warned that Strawberry 100% has a great deal of fan service, "which will either repulse people or draw them in, depending on their predilection toward that kind of thing."
+While crediting Strawberry 100% with "some of the finest artwork available", Sparrow warned that Strawberry 100% has a great deal of fan service, "which will either repulse people or draw them in, depending on their predilection toward that kind of thing".